Why Cycling Tours in Italy are the Ultimate, Immersive Challenge

 The most challenging tours are the Dolomites and Prosecco Road Tour, followed by the Giro d’Italia Tour.
 Here you’ll ride the same roads and climbs made famous by the likes of Coppi, Bartali and other famous pro cyclists during the Giro D’Italia.

-And for a blend of the two, we have the popular Piemonte and Fausto Coppi Gran Fondo Tour; which combines undulating hills like Tuscany for five days in the famous Barolo wine region, with a mountain climb as the culmination of the week, with the famous Fausto Coppi Gran Fondo.
+And for a blend of the two, we have the popular Piedmont and Fausto Coppi Gran Fondo Tour; which combines undulating hills like Tuscany for five days in the famous Barolo wine region, with a mountain climb as the culmination of the week, with the famous Fausto Coppi Gran Fondo.

 Two cyclists riding past olive trees in Tuscany